cast-org/figuration/site/4.0/content/buttons.md

 ## Checkbox and Radio Input Buttons

 Figuration's `.btn` styles can be applied to checkbox and radio inputs as well.
 By using a wrapping `.btn-check` class, visually hiding the `<input>` with `.btn-check-input`, and the sibling selector (`~`) to control `.btn` styling based on the `<input>`'s state.
-**A single class is used to consolidate layout and behavior of their HTML elements.**

 The `<input>`s and `<label>`s are sibling elements as opposed to an `<input>` within a `<label>`.
 You will need to use `id` and `for` attributes to associate the `<input>` and `<label>` elements.